-- (i) For all staff, a service allocation will reflect the agreed service activities and core service activities. - (j) The total service allocation will be subject to a minimum of 10%. - (k) In the relevant WAM, the following core service activities will be allocated a total 5% allocation and include the following: - (i) Attendance at School/Department and Faculty meetings; - (ii) Activities and attendance for Open Days and other promotions activities; - (iii) Attendance at at least one graduation ceremony; - (iv) Participation in Awards ceremonies; - (v) Professional development up to the first 7 hours; - (vi) Faculty planning days/retreat; and - (vii) Preparation for and attendance at School/Department, Faculty or University based committees, up to the first 14 hours. - (I) Schedule J includes examples of service activities and additional agreed activities will be reflected in the total service allocation. - (m) A staff member may receive an increased service allocation where they are required to undertake a formal management or leadership responsibility, such as an Associate Head of School, with an equivalent reduction in other allocations, provided that the minimum teaching allocation of 20% will continue to be met.
+- (i) For all staff, a service allocation will reflect the agreed service activities and core service activities. - (j) The total service allocation will be subject to a minimum of 10%. - (k) The relevant WAM will provide an appropriate allocation for core service activities including the following: - i.
+Attendance at School/Department and Faculty meetings; - ii.
+Activities and attendance for Open Days and other promotions activities; - iii.
+Attendance at least one graduation ceremony; - iv.
+Participation in Awards ceremonies; - v.
+Professional development up to the first seven hours; - vi.
+Faculty planning days/retreat; and - vii.
+Preparation for and attendance at School/Department, Faculty or University based committees, up to the first 14 hours. - (I) Schedule I includes examples of service activities and additional agreed activities will be reflected in the total service allocation. - (m) A staff member will receive an increased service allocation where they are required to undertake a formal management or leadership responsibility, such as an Associate Head of School, with an equivalent reduction in other allocations, provided that the minimum teaching allocation of 20% will continue to be met.